mmartial/ComfyUI-Nvidia-Docker/README.md

 Each script differs, so it is recommended to read the comments at the beginining of each script to understand what it does and how to use it (in particular, some will not perform compilation if a previous version of the download folder is present).

 A few scripts are provided in the `userscripts_dir` folder:
+- [05-customnodes_fixer.sh](userscripts_dir/11-onnxruntime-gpu.sh): will attempt to go into all the custom nodes installation folders and install their `requirements.txt`
+- [06-manager_csrf_patch.sh](userscripts_dir/06-manager_csrf_patch.sh), fixes ComfyUI-Manager 4.2.x CSRF NoneType crash when updating with legacy UI.
 - [11-onnxruntime-gpu.sh](userscripts_dir/11-onnxruntime-gpu.sh)
 - [12-xformers.sh](userscripts_dir/12-xformers.sh)
 - [13-nunchaku.sh](userscripts_dir/13-nunchaku.sh), is required to allow the installation of the `nunchaku` custom node.